Workers' control: Australia

-Bolivia

-Workers' control is practice in several businesses in El Alto's informal economy with the help of Fejuve.

 Bosnia and Herzegovina

 In 2015, workers took over a detergent factory that was on the verge of bankruptcy, running it as a co-operative.

 Brazil

 Around 70 bankrupted enterprises have been taken over by about 12,000 workers since 1990 as part of the recovered factories movement, mainly in the industries of metallurgy, textiles, shoemaking, glasswork, ceramics and mining.
 This has been concentrated in the South and Southeast of Brazil.

 Canada

 In 1981, workers took over BC Telephones' phone exchanges for five days in protest of layoffs and increased deskilling of work.

 Chile

 During the presidency of Salvador Allende (1970–1973) 31 factories were placed under workers' control in a system called Cordón industrial before being destroyed by Augusto Pinochet.

 China

 Workers' control was practiced in Guangzhou in the 1920s and the Shinmin Autonomous Region from 1929 to 1931.

 Costa Rica

 From 1968 to 1991, there were several workplace and takeovers (mainly in agriculture) that were repressed by the state.
 Little knowledge exists of these in English.